7 Fun Ways for Dog Dads to Celebrate Father’s Day

 Do you love spending time with your dog outdoors?
 Do you like crazy golf?
 Does your dog have a thing for frisbees?
 If you said YES to all these things then you’ll LOVE disc golf!

-There are lots of places to play disc golf in the UK, and most allow dogs on their courses, providing you use good course etiquette and your pooch is well-behaved.
+Most places allow dogs on their courses, providing you use good course etiquette and your pooch is well-behaved.

 Alternatively, you could create your own disc golf course!